 Iowa Department of Public Health

 I have used several apps to track my food and exercise.
-The one I am currently using, MyFitnessPal, is just about perfect for me and it receives the highest rating by the Academy of Nutrition and Dietetics.
+The one I am currently using, MyFitnessPal, is just about perfect for me after I read more info about fitness on various sites and it receives the highest rating by the Academy of Nutrition and Dietetics.
 If you don’t have a smart phone you can do the same thing on the MyFitnessPal web site.

 Why do I like it?